Blocking ads removes funding from us!

 Both the front and the back are made of glass.
 The "Mystic Silver" color I tested consists of a matt material, whereby the color is divided into many bright colors depending on the incidence of light, which looks very nice to me personally.
 Unfortunately, the only other option in Europe is black, which almost magically attracts fingerprints thanks to its high-gloss finish.
 My favorite clean white or synthetic leather as a material are withheld from the Chinese market.

-Huawei goes its own way with the camera module, which is extremely different from the competition.
-I really like the design, this is one of the most beautiful back covers in the smartphone sector, at least in my opinion.
-The Leica lettering looks extremely high quality and refreshing.
-Together with beautiful curves, a silver ring and the symmetrical arrangement, the Mate 40 Pro the requirements in terms of independence, high quality and appearance.
-Huawei's many years of experience in designing flagship smartphones is once again paying off in full.
+When it comes to the camera module, Huawei goes its own way, which is extremely different from the competition.
+I really like the design, it is one of the most beautiful backs in the smartphone sector, at least in my opinion.
+The Leica lettering looks extremely high-quality and refreshing.
+Together with beautiful roundings, a silver ring and the symmetrical arrangement, the Mate 40 Pro meets the requirements in terms of independence, high quality and appearance.
+Huawei's many years of experience in the design of flagship smartphones has once again paid off.

 Display - small weaknesses, but not on paper